eliascmurat/eliascmurat/README.md

 - 👨‍💻 I'm Early Associate at <a href="https://www.ibm.com/br-pt" target="_blank">IBM</a>.
 - 👨‍🎓 Graduated in Computer Technician Integrated to High School at <a href="https://www.etecfernandoprestes.com.br/" target="_blank">Etec Fernando Prestes</a> (2018 - 2020).
 - 📚 I’m currently taking in online degree in Internet Systems at <a href="https://portal.fmu.br/" target="_blank">FMU</a> (2021 - 2023).
-- 🌱 Learning: Microservices, TDD, Design Patterns.
+- 🌱 Learning: ReactJS, React Native and NodeJS.
+- ⚡ Fun fact: Yu Yu Hakusho, Hunter x Hunter and One Piece is my favorites animes.

 ##